ivanmvh/OOP-school-library-ivanmvh/README.md

 ### Install

-Install this project with:

-run in your terminal the command: bundle install
+Run in your terminal the command: bundle install

 ### Usage